Why Your AI Strategy Is Secretly Failing You Right Now

 Decision Rights in the AI Era: Who Decides What

 Traditional organizational charts do not translate cleanly to AI environments.
 A model deployed by the data science team may touch HR decisions, customer pricing, and legal compliance simultaneously.
-Without clearly defined decision rights, who can approve a production model, who can override its output, who can pull the plug?
-Organizations operate on assumptions and hope.
+Without clearly defined decision rights, who can approve a model?

 Why Misaligned Executive Incentives Silently Kill AI Projects

 A product VP is incentivized to ship fast.
 A risk officer is incentivized to avoid liability.
-A data scientist is incentivized to maximize model accuracy.
 None of these incentives naturally produces responsible, governed AI.
-Until executive compensation and KPIs are aligned around governed, ethical, and compliant AI outcomes, the conflict of interest will quietly bury your best initiatives.
+Until executive KPIs align around governed outcomes, the conflict of interest will quietly bury your best initiatives.

 The 2026 AI Governance Crisis: What Changed and Why It Matters Now